Munich: Cycling

-München Hauptbahnhof
+Cultural history trails and bicycle routes

+Since 2001, historically interesting places in Munich can be explored via the List of cultural history trails in Munich (KulturGeschichtsPfade).
+Sign-posted cycle routes are the Outer Äußere Radlring (outer cycle route) and the RadlRing München.

+Munich Central Train Station

-München Hauptbahnhof is the main railway station located in the city centre and is one of three long-distance stations in Munich, the others being München Ost (to the east) and München-Pasing (to the west).
-All stations are connected to the public transport system and serve as transportation hubs.
+Munich Central Train Station (München Hauptbahnhof) is the central railway station located in the city centre and is the long-distance station in Munich.

-München Hauptbahnhof serves about 450,000 passengers a day, which puts it on par with other large stations in Germany, such as Hamburg Hauptbahnhof and Frankfurt Hauptbahnhof.
-It and München Ost are two of the 21 stations in Germany classified by Deutsche Bahn as a category 1 station.
-The mainline station is a terminal station with 32 platforms.
+Munich Central Train Station serves about 450,000 passengers a day, which puts it on par with other large stations in Germany.
+Munich Central Train Station alongside München Ost railway station are two of the 21 stations in Germany classified by Deutsche Bahn as a category 1 station.

+The central mainline station is a terminal station with 32 platforms.
 The subterranean S-Bahn with 2 platforms and U-Bahn stations with 6 platforms are through stations.